 And this might seem like an inquiry that only a live agent can handle, but AI, as we’ve said, can look at buying patterns, purchase history, recently viewed product pages, best sellers, and much more data to determine what a customer is looking for.
 Customers don’t want to use a chatbot just to be redirected to an agent unless they specifically ask for it.
 They also don’t want a list of products that don’t even relate to what they’re looking for.
 Every action has to have a purpose.

-In order for customers to feel like they should be using a chatbot, they have to know that the chatbot is actionable and will make buying a product or service easier.
+For customers to feel like they should be using a chatbot, they have to know that the chatbot is actionable and will make buying a product or service easier.
 Customer expectations rise with advancements in technology.
 AI is still in its early stages, but it’s quite mainstream at this point.
 This means your agents have to be knowledgeable, your channels have to work together to offer an omnichannel experience, and your channels on an individual level need to offer actionable solutions to customer inquiries so customers feel more inclined to reach out to customer service.

 Arie uses chatbots to…